 But it’s not a sure thing.
-Done right, super-intelligent computers could be our best ally against other apocalyptic issues — as noted by the Global Challenges Report, “an intelligence of such power could easily combat most other risks in this report, making extremely intelligent AI into a tool of great potential.”
+Done right, super-intelligent computers could be our best ally against other signs of the apocalypse — as noted by ScienceAlert, “an intelligence of such power could easily combat most other risks in this report, making extremely intelligent AI into a tool of great potential.”

 Zombie Ground Zero?

-Zombie apocalypse scenarios are popular fare in both novels and television, but chances are we won’t see any walkers, shamblers or brain-eaters in the near future.
-Nevertheless, global pandemics remain a serious risk, with researchers giving a five-percent chance that infectious events will wipe out humanity in the next 100 years.
+Zombie scenarios are popular end of the world theories in both novels and television, but chances are we won’t see any walkers, shamblers or brain-eaters in the near future.
 For a disease to transition from “annoying” to “end of the world,” it needs four key characteristics:

 - Incurable — Like current strains of Ebola, there’s no way to “cure” the illness, simply survive (if you’re lucky).